 Types of payroll checks

-First things first, there are several types of payroll checks you’re likely to come across:
+First things first, there are several types of payroll checks you’re likely to come across.
+These include:

 - Standard payroll checks: These are regular paychecks that you distribute every pay period based on the employee’s base salary and wages.